Sujimichi/CraftComparer/README.md

 which would compare the 3rd craft with the 4th craft in the directory.

-add `--no-summary` if you don't want the summary of results at the end.
+add `--no-summary` if you don't want the summary of results at the end. use `--threshold` or `-t` to change the threshold for what difference is considered a match (default is 20, ie everything 20% or more similar is considered a match).